peake100/turnup-go/zdocs/source/index.rst

 	)
 	ticker.SetPriceForTime(priceDate, 87)

-Now we can make some predictions based on our prices:
+Now we can make some predictions based on our prices!

 .. code-block:: go